bennetthub500/personal/_portfolio/AQ5_TechHack_GH_actions.md

 - You can view the [test repo](https://github.com/bennetthub500/github-demos) here.

-- View the[log](https://bennetthub500.github.io/personal/pdfs/TechHackBBFScreen.pdf) of one workflow test run by me, where I altered a file named Test file 1.txt in this test repo.
+- View the [log](https://bennetthub500.github.io/personal/pdfs/TechHackScreenshot_GH_Actions.png) of one workflow test run by me, where I altered a file named Test file 1.txt in this test repo.

 Another way of automating this task could involve writing a shell script.
 I learned recently that Github Actions is increasingly popular and easy to implement, so I wanted an excuse to explore it.